-At Sober College, we offer various ways in which clients can evolve into sober, well-rounded individuals.
+At Sober College, we offer an addiction treatment program that addresses addiction from all angles and helps clients evolve into sober, well-rounded individuals.
 Each student’s treatment plan is individualized in order to help them work through their substance abuse issues; the goal is for clients to grow into an independent person by putting what they learn in therapy to practical use.

 We achieve this through treatment teams, psychiatry, neuropsychology, individual and group therapy, experiential therapy along with drug and alcohol counseling and family therapy.
 Our clinical program is designed for students to get the most out of their stay at Sober College.